Kyoto station is the hub for all transport in Kyoto. It’s also a major shopping district and there are restaurants to satisfy every taste and budget.

 If you do day trips as we do, either to nearby cities or slightly further afield within Kyoto there’s the convenience of being right at the transport hub and not wasting time getting to and from it daily especially if you have an early start or late return.

 I have to admit that I love the Hotel Granvia, it’s located right inside Kyoto station.
 We’ve stayed here several times now and the rooms are a good size, immaculately clean and well presented.
-While it’s super convenient being located well there’s not a peep of train or station noise inside the room.
-Because it’s very popular it’s not the cheapest option but I still justify it on the basis that internet is included, we don’t need a taxi to and from the station and general convenience.
+While it’s super convenient being located here there’s not a peep of train or station noise inside the room.

 The Food & Shopping Precinct